Clearing the property after the end of the lease

 Voluntary eviction and surrender of the property

 The termination and handover of the apartment can take place in a number of different ways, but from the point of view of the Civil Code, it is quite sufficient if you, as the landlord, get back your keys to the apartment and nothing prevents you from using it.
-This includes, for example, dropping the keys in a mailbox or, by agreement, leaving them in the apartment for which you have spare keys.
+For example, dropping the keys in a mailbox or, by agreement, leaving the keys in the apartment for which you have spare keys, is also considered to be handing them over.
 After you have handed over the keys, you (as the landlord) no longer have to worry about entering the apartment, even if it has not been cleaned.
 There is no violation of your freedom of the home.
 The handover has taken place and it is therefore again your full right.

 The handover protocol